Apoptosis: Discovery and etymology

 German scientist Carl Vogt was first to describe the principle of apoptosis in 1842.
 In 1885, anatomist Walther Flemming delivered a more precise description of the process of programmed cell death.
 However, it was not until 1965 that the topic was resurrected.
 While studying tissues using electron microscopy, John Kerr at the University of Queensland was able to distinguish apoptosis from traumatic cell death.
-Following the publication of a paper describing the phenomenon, Kerr was invited to join Alastair Currie, as well as Andrew Wyllie, who was Currie's graduate student, at University of Aberdeen.
+Following the publication of a paper describing the phenomenon, Kerr was invited to join Alastair Currie, as well as Andrew Wyllie, who was Currie's graduate student, at the University of Aberdeen.
 In 1972, the trio published a seminal article in the British Journal of Cancer.
 Kerr had initially used the term programmed cell necrosis, but in the article, the process of natural cell death was called apoptosis.
 Kerr, Wyllie and Currie credited James Cormack, a professor of Greek language at University of Aberdeen, with suggesting the term apoptosis.
 Kerr received the Paul Ehrlich and Ludwig Darmstaedter Prize on March 14, 2000, for his description of apoptosis.
 He shared the prize with Boston biologist H. Robert Horvitz.

 For many years, neither "apoptosis" nor "programmed cell death" was a highly cited term.
 Two discoveries brought cell death from obscurity to a major field of research: identification of the first component of the cell death control and effector mechanisms, and linkage of abnormalities in cell death to human disease, in particular cancer.
 This occurred in 1988 when it was shown that BCL2, the gene responsible for follicular lymphoma, encoded a protein that inhibited cell death.